Warrior5301/Gallery/README.md

 ---

 ## 🚀 Features
+- 👌Sidebar menu for easy navigation over pages with hover effects
 - 📷 Click any image to view it in a larger lightbox popup
 - 🧭 Simple, clean layout built with HTML & CSS only
 - 💡 Fully functional using the `checkbox` or `:target` pseudo-class